What My Husband Taught Me About Domestic Violence

 Eventually, I healed and moved on to bigger and better things.
 As a victim and survivor, you just have to get to the point where you can make that choice for yourself.

 Just because someone abuses you mentally, physically, or emotionally, it doesn't mean you can't love them.
 Many victims are afraid to admit that out of shame.
 It's okay to love someone who doesn't treat you with dignity.
 But it's not okay to stay in that relationship.
-They are two separate things.
+Those are two separate things.

 Also, the term, "victim" could imply to some women that they are weak or helpless.
 It's not that.
 It just means you trusted, and that person was not worthy or your trust.